 - not touching spilled blood

-The utilization of vaccines is a second key to preventing hepatitis.
+The use of vaccines is an important key to preventing hepatitis.
 Vaccinations are available to prevent the development of hepatitis A and B. Experts are currently developing vaccines against hepatitis C. A vaccination for hepatitis E exists in China, but it isn’t available in the United States.

 - chronic liver disease

 - bleeding disorders

-- increased blood pressure in portal veins that enter the liver
+- increased blood pressure in portal veins that enter your liver, known as portal hypertension

-- hepatic encephalopathy, which can involve fatigue, memory loss, and diminished mental abilities due to the build up of toxins that affect the brain (especially ammonia)
+- hepatic encephalopathy, which can involve fatigue, memory loss, and diminished mental abilities due to the buildup of toxins, like ammonia, that affect brain function